tobsz/grow-active/README.md

 ## Short description:
 Grow Active helps you build a healthy, active lifestyle routine.
 Inspired by indoor plants, which only grow when taken care of, the mechanical plant leaf slowly opens when the user engages in physical activity.
 ## Description:

+Physical activity is essential to our health.
+However, most people working from home struggle to be active enough for various reasons.
+Since there is little direct daily feedback, staying motivated and continuously active is hard.
+Moreover, there is a general lack of knowledge about the right amount of activity.
+And sometimes, one simply forgets to engage in some physical activity.
+As a result, physical inactivity increases the risk of suffering from heart disease in the long term or of developing other promoting risk factors, such as high blood pressure or obesity.

+Grow Active helps you build a healthy, active lifestyle routine.
+Inspired by indoor plants, which only grow when taken care of, the mechanical plant leaf slowly opens when the user engages in physical activity.
+The user's smartwatch tracks their time in an activity-indicating heart rate zone and sends this data to the plant.
+It takes 30 min of activity to open the leaf completely, following the Harvard School of Public Health’s recommendation for an optimal amount of daily activity.
+Furthermore, Grow Active helps you to establish your new routine of daily activity through frequent repetition.
+With an AR application, you can view more detailed information and engage in a 30-day challenge to stay on track.
+Your performance in the challenge is visualized through a colored heatmap on top of the leaf within the AR.

+Grow Active is a constant reminder in your home, allowing you to read your daily activity status intuitively.
+In addition, the flourishing plant serves as a physical representation of your self-care and engagement in an active lifestyle to promote your health.
 ### Leaf operation:

 When you see the paper leaf unfolding, this movement is driven by a stepper motor, which can target 30 positions for